-When we see a chord symbol, it is up to us how you voice it (choose the voicing).
+When we see a chord symbol [which is also a scale symbol], it is up to us how we voice it.
 We can even change the voicing of the same chord within its time frame (use 2 or 3 types of Em for a measure).
 We can also have changing elements (parts of the chord are changing - being melodic within harmony).

-Dominant chords are typically only the FIVE chords in a Major key, yet in Major Blues, we can use all dominants.
+Dominant chords are typically only the V chords in a Major key, yet in Major Blues, we can use all dominants.